cknoll/git-voting/README.md

 1. User $k receives exactly one encrypted mail with one VAT-CT-A-pair signed by S2.
 They decrypt it with their own private key.
 1. User $k clones the GR and makes an anonymous commit with a new text file (votes/$RANDOMNAME1) containing "$VAT: $VOTING_CONTENT".
 The CT-A might be used later.
 1. User $k pushes this commit over an anonymous connection (via Tor) to the incoming branch of GR.
-1. S1 confirms that the commit contains a valid pVAT from its pVAT1-list and pushes it to the `pVAT1-confirmed` branch.
+1. S{1a,1b,2} confirms that the commit contains a valid pVAT from its pVAT{1a,1b,2}-list and pushes it to the `confirmed-pVAT{1a,1b,2}` branch (one after another).
-1. S2 confirms that the commit contains a valid pVAT from its pVAT2-list and pushes it to the `main` branch.
+1. GR confirms that the other servers have confirmed the VAT and pushes the commit to the `main` branch.
 1. User $k updates their version of the repo (`git pull`) and checks that their vote is correctly represented in the `main` branch.
 1. After a random time delay (say 0.5 to 10 minutes) user $k commits a new text file (confirmations/$RANDOMNAME2) containing: "My vote is correctly represented.", signs this commit with their private key, and pushes it to incoming.
-Due to the signature this commit is non-anonymous, but unrelated to the actual voting.
+Due to the signature, this commit is non-anonymous.
+But it is unrelated to the actual voting.
-1. S2 formally checks this commit (spam prevention) and pushes it to the main branch.
+1. GR formally checks this commit (spam prevention) and pushes it to the `main` branch.

 ![sequence diagram for the regular case](img/diagram_regular_case.svg "sequence diagram for the regular case")